blischalk/blischalk-jekyll/_posts/2023-04-29-zero-downatime-api-shared-secret-rotation.md

 ![Updated AWS SSM Parameter](/assets/SecretRotation/UpdatedAWSSSMParameter.png)

-And without restarting our server (cause that would be cheating ;)) we use curl again with the updated secret:
+And without restarting our server (because that would be cheating ;)) we use curl again with the updated secret:

 {% highlight bash %}